Skip to content

 Apps

 phenix apps provide a means of modifying an experiment topology, cluster networking, hardware-in-the-loop devices, etc. in a layered, scripted, and codified manner. phenix itself includes four (4) default apps that get applied to every experiment by default.
 In addition to the default apps, it is possible to apply user apps to an experiment using a scenario configuration.
+Apps can also be disabled at startup, either through the phenix experiment create command or in the scenario file.
+This allows apps to execute their running stage only when manually triggered by the user.

 Default Apps